aridjayarecipes/cutesrecipes.web.app/content/post/2297-steps-to-prepare-ultimate-black-bean-and-rice-skillet.md

 ##### Steps to make Black Bean and Rice Skillet:

 1. Heat the oil in a large skillet with a tight fitting lid over medium heat.
-Once it's hot, add the onion, peppers and corn kernels.
+Once it&#39;s hot, add the onion, peppers and corn kernels.
 Cook, stirring occasionally, for 3-5 minutes until the onions and peppers begin to soften and the corn has some color on it.
 1. Increase the heat up to med-high.
 Stir in the garlic, zucchini, diced tomatoes, drained beans and seasonings.
 Give it all a stir.
 Once the garlic and seasonings are fragrant, add the rice and stir it around for a minute to toast it a bit.
 1. Pour in the vegetable broth and once it reaches a boil, place the lid on.
 Turn down the heat to med-low, and simmer for 10 minutes.
 Then turn the heat off, but leave the lid on and let it sit for 5 more minutes.
 1. After it sits, check it.
 The liquid should be pretty much absorbed.
 Sprinkle the cheese over the top and place the lid back on for another 2 or so minutes, until the cheese melts.
 Then serve it up.